gakaki/gt7-auto-python/README.md

     python main.py

-    # default use the afk of reward bug in 1.17 version

     windows 10 ( administrator privileges ) or macos,linux not support ps remote play, use the chiaki python 3.9+ or Anaconda
     Ps remote play or  chiaki
     PyCharm or vscode if need development or code debug

+   1.18 version the 1.17 extra menus reward is no effect,Please not use

-  current 1.17 version unlimited engine swap and unlimited get reward is recommend for earn the cr and cars.
+   1.17 version unlimited engine swap and unlimited get reward is recommend for earn the cr and cars.

     >>> reward117